-Other stakeholders not included in the list above may also be notified during the public involvement process.
-Others may include homeowner associations, environmental groups or others.
+Other stakeholders not included in the listlisted above may also be notified during futurethe public involvement processes.
+Others contacted may include homeowner associations, environmental groupsa or others.
 Notification to these stakeholders may be accomplished via email or other means as the shoreline management planning process proceeds.